AnthonyMichaelTDM/CSE140-Final-Project/Report.md

 /// but it is extended to handle various branch instructions.
 ///
 /// # Arguments
+/// * `alu_op` - a 2 bit signal that tells the ALU Control Unit what
+///   type of instruction is being executed.
+/// * `funct3` - a 3 bit signal that is used in combination with `alu_op`
+///    to determine the exact operation to be performed by the ALU.
+/// * `funct7` - a 7 bit signal that is used in combination with `alu_op`
+///    to determine the exact operation to be performed by the ALU.
 ///
-/// * `alu_op` - a 2 bit signal that tells the ALU Control Unit what type of instruction is being executed.
-/// * `funct3` - a 3 bit signal that is used in combination with `alu_op` to determine the exact operation to be performed by the ALU.
-/// * `funct7` - a 7 bit signal that is used in combination with `alu_op` to determine the exact operation to be performed by the ALU.
-///
 /// # Returns
-///
 /// The ALU control signal.
 ///
 /// # Errors
-///
-/// This function will return an error if the combination of `alu_op`, `funct3` and `funct7` doesn't match any of the valid combinations.
+/// This function will return an error if the combination of `alu_op`,
-#[allow(clippy::module_name_repetitions)]
-pub fn alu_control_unit(
+/// `funct3` and `funct7` doesn't match any of the valid combinations. pub fn alu_control_unit(
     alu_op: ALUOp,
     funct3: Option<u3>,